avdgaag/tagger/readme.md

 # Tagger

 A very simple Sinatra application that lets you tag URLs with Google Analytics campaign information.
-It is not unlike Google's one tool, but this one comes with some commonly used tagging templates.
+It is not unlike Google's own tool, but this one comes with some commonly used tagging templates.

 ## Installation

 As a sinatra application you will need a working installation of Ruby and Rubygems.
-First make sure you have all the required gems installed, using Bundler:
+First make sure you have all the required gems installed:

-    $ bundle install
+    $ gem install sinatra addressable rack-flash bitly

 Then simply run the Ruby file:

     $ ruby tagger.rb

+...or refer to your host’s documentation on how to run Sinatra apps on your server.

 ## How it works